Kotarski/Layout-Prototype-Boards/README.md

 Also note that not all components that are supported by the schematic tool are supported by this layout tool (see list above).

+# Feedback
+For feedback email me at: edktrsk+layout@gmail.com, or comment here on GitHub

 # Sample Images

 ![Checking a Circuit Gif](/sample_images/CheckingACircuit.gif)